 Our facilities department is responsible for annual assessment and maintenance of building signage, and American with Disabilities Act (ADA) accessible doors, bathrooms, ramps, and other areas.
-Pierce College publications regarding college functions, such as course registrations, scheduling, and public events, included information on requesting accommodations.
-ADA accommodations for classes and on-campus events is managed through our Access and Disability Services Office.
+ADA accommodations for classes and on-campus events are managed through our Access and Disability Services Office.
 If the request involves an adjustment to campus facilities, our Access and Disability Services Office works with the Director of Facilities and Operations and staff to ensure compliance.

-Pierce's Human Resources Office (HR) works with supervisors and employees regarding employee-specific ergonomic issues or needs for temporary and permanent reasonable accommodations.
+Pierce's Human Resources Office (HR) works with supervisors and employees regarding employeespecific ergonomic issues or needs for temporary and permanent reasonable accommodations.